Slave93/DesignPatternsExample/README.md

 # Important note
 This application is created with purpose of learning software design patterns and is not suitable for real world business case consumption.

+# Documentation
+In-depth documentation is placed in the root of the respository: documentation.pdf.
+Documentation is written is Serbian language, because it was created as a part of a student project at the Faculty of Organizational Sciences.